ST MARYS PRIMARY SCHOOL

 • Visualising - Developing a visual image of the text (story mapping)

 The follow up session is an opportunity to use what they have learnt in the guided session and apply independently or collaboratively.
-The sessions make use of levelled texts from the Rigby Navigator Scheme of work, sets of books, extracts of texts and teacher written texts.
-The books we select aim to open up possibilities for interpretation rather than a pre-determined answer.
+The sessions make use of of a wide variety of texts in a range of formats.
+The texts we select aim to open up possibilities for interpretation rather than a pre-determined answer.

 Guided reading groups are monitored, assessed and adjusted to ensure that the children are in the appropriate group - notes are made about children’s responses during the session linked to national Curriculum and Target Tracker statements and will enable the teacher to track pupil progress.